 Credit: Envato Elements/ balls340

-Before understanding what a single and double-action gun is, let's first define what the term "action" means in the gun community.
+Before understanding what a single and double-action gun is, let's start by explaining what "action" means in the gun community.

 What Are Single-Action (SA) Handguns?